Casio Pathfinder at top of Loveland Pass

 March 21, 2011

 I recently had a chance to test out the newest Casio Pathfinder, which is one of the most popular rugged multi-function outdoor/sports quartz timepieces on the market.
 It features many useful functions, such as a digital compass, altimeter, thermometer, barometer.
 The analog/digital display is powered by a solar powered quartz movement.
 Plus, it has a 6-Band Atomic timekeeping, which automatically sets itself using the nearest atomic clock (needs to be within 1,800 miles of 1 of the world's 6 atomic clocks).

-Basically, if you need a rugged tool watch for outdoor recreation activities such as camping, climbing, hiking, skiing and snowboarding - then the Casio Pathfinder is one of your best options on the market.
-Not only do you get a barometer, altimeter, digital compass and thermometer -- you also get solar power, 6-Band Atomic timekeeping, countdown timer, 1/100th of a second stopwatch, 29 time zone world timer, hour time signal, 12/24 hour time formats and an LED backlight.
+Basically, if you need a rugged tool watch for outdoor recreation activities such as camping, climbing, hiking, skiing, and snowboarding - then the Casio Pathfinder is one of your best options on the market.
+Not only do you get a barometer, altimeter, digital compass, and thermometer -- you also get solar power, 6-Band Atomic timekeeping, countdown timer, 1/100th of a second stopwatch, 29-time zone world timer, hourly time signal, 12/24 hour time formats and an LED backlight.
 This is the ultimate outdoor sports watch.